pivotal/docs-tap/cli-plugins/accelerator/overview.hbs.md

-# Application Accelerator CLI plug-in overview
+# Tanzu Accelerator CLI plug-in overview

-The Application Accelerator Tanzu CLI plug-in includes commands for developers and operators to create and use accelerators.
+The Tanzu Accelerator Tanzu CLI plug-in includes commands for developers and operators to create and use accelerators.

 ## <a id="server-api-connections"></a>Server API connections for operators and developers

-The Application Accelerator CLI must connect to a server for all provided commands except for the `help` and `version` commands.
+The Tanzu Accelerator CLI must connect to a server for all provided commands except for the `help` and `version` commands.

 Operators typically use **create**, **update**, and **delete** commands for managing accelerators in a Kubernetes context.